phensley/cldr-engine-website/docs/api-calendardate.md

 ## add

-Add or subtract a quantity from one or more calendar fields.
+Add a time period to the current date.

 #### Syntax